ZakTreister/Flag-Presentor/README.md

 This project consists of 3 react components:

-a.
-DropDownCountries - renders a dropdown list of all the contries returning from the flag API.
+  1. DropDownCountries - renders a dropdown list of all the contries returning from the flag API.
-b.
-Name - Presents the name of the country chosen by the user.
+  2. Name - Presents the name of the country chosen by the user.
-c.
-Flag - Presents the flag of the country chosen by the user.
+  3. Flag - Presents the flag of the country chosen by the user.

 Upon loading, the app creates a fetch request to https://restcountries.eu/rest/v2/all?fields=name;flag, requesting a list of countries and flags.
 The returning array is then stored in the state, and a dropdown with the list of counries is then presented to the user.